vict0rsch/oop/readme.md

 1. Click the green "Clone or download" button then "Download ZIP"
 2. Extract the ZIP file wherever you like
-3. In Chrome, go to Extensions : chrome://extensions/
+3. In Chrome, go to Extensions : `chrome://extensions/` (you can type this in the address bar)
-4. Allow the "Developper Mode" by clicking on the checkbox
+4. Allow the "Developper Mode" by clicking on the checkbox (top right)
 5. Click on "Load unpacked extension" and, within the folder where you unzipped the file in 2. select the `Chrome Extension` folder.
 **DONE!**
 At Chrome start up it may ask you whether or not to load this extension.
 Say yes if you do ;)